zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 ![](/uploads/versions/g-1---x----1264-1645x---.jpg)—

-Lots of people chose old and new classic fiction as their grateful-for-books.&nbsp; All kinds of themes inspire us as we get older&nbsp; Chivalry, imagination, circumstance, and morality
+Lots of people chose old and new classic fiction as their grateful-for-books.&nbsp; All kinds of themes inspire us as we get older.&nbsp; Here chivalry, imagination, circumstance, and morality take center stage.

 [Number 9 Dream by David Mitchell](http://www.brooklinebooksmith-shop.com/book/9780812966923)